-- 9.1 The Corporate Director of Corporate and Adult Social Services, as Monitoring Officer, has overall responsibility for the maintenance and operation of this Code.
-He maintains a record of concerns raised and the outcomes, in a form which does not endanger your confidentiality, and will report as necessary to the Council. - 9.2 The Monitoring Officer, the Corporate Director of Corporate and Adult Social Services, has a statutory duty to take action where the Council is involved in maladministration or illegality.
-The Chief Legal Officer is the Deputy Monitoring Officer.
+- 9.1 The Monitoring Officer has delegated responsibility for the maintenance and operation of this Code to the Head of Audit and Risk Management.
+The Head of Audit and Risk Management maintains a record of concerns raised and the outcomes, in a form which does not endanger your confidentiality, and will report as necessary to the Audit and Accounts Committee, and where necessary Full Council. - 9.2 The Monitoring Officer has a statutory duty to take action where the Council is involved in maladministration or illegality.
+The Head of Legal (General) is the Deputy Monitoring Officer.